DUEL COMMANDER COMPREHENSIVE RULES

 301.1.
 Additional zone: the command zone

-301.1.1.
-In addition to other zones, Duel Commander games use the command zone, which is now present in all Magic The Gathering formats (including the sanctioned ones).
-See official Magic The Gathering Comprehensive Rules defined at section 408..
+301.1a In addition to other zones, Duel Commander games use the command zone, which exists in all Magic The Gathering formats (including the sanctioned ones).
+See official Magic The Gathering Comprehensive Rules defined in section 408..

-301.2.1.
-All players have their own command zone.
+301.2a All players have their own command zone.
 The command zones are public zones.
-See official Magic The Gathering Comprehensive Rules defined at section 400.2..
+See official Magic The Gathering Comprehensive Rules defined in section 400.2..

 301.4.
 Starting a game

-Thus, players have the right to reveal their own commanders before that moment in the game (this should not be considered as an infraction), but not after that moment (this could be considered as an infraction).
-For any game further than game one during each round, please refer to 404.10.
+Thus, players have to reveal their own commanders before that moment in the game (this should not be considered as an infraction), but not after that moment (this is considered as an infraction).

 400. Generic considerations